When you think fiber, what comes to mind? Your favorite breakfast bar? A supplement?

 Sources of fiber

-There are two types of fiber: soluable and insoluable.
+There are two types of fiber: soluble and insoluble.
 Both are a part of a healthy diet that can help lower your cancer risk.

-Soluable fiber attracts water and turns to gel during digestion, slowing the process.
-Soluable fiber sources include:
+Soluble fiber attracts water and turns to gel during digestion, slowing the process.
+Soluble fiber sources include:

 - Nuts and seeds

 Insoluble fiber helps food pass more quickly through the stomach and intestines.
 Insoluble fiber sources include:

 She adds that juice is not a good source of fiber.
 Even if juice is made from fresh fruits and vegetables, the fiber is often removed in the juicing process.